tdegeus/GooseMPL/README.md

 A number of styles are available.
 To list them use `plt.style.available`.

 Also, one can use one's own style.
-This is a text-file `name_of_custom_style.mplstyle` stored in a sub-directory `stylelib` of the Matplotlib configuration directory; e.g.:
+This is a plain-text file `name_of_custom_style.mplstyle` stored in a sub-directory `stylelib` of the Matplotlib configuration directory; e.g.:

 ```bash
 ~/.matplotlib/stylelib/         # MacOS/Linux